gtumedei/irs-project/docs/report.md

 ### Our choice

 After a careful analysis of the various options the market has to offer, our choice fell on the mBot kit produced by Makeblock.
 The only real downside is that we had to buy the light sensors separately, bringing the total cost just shy of the 100€ price limit.
+The upside is that, by choosing this kit, we'll have the necessary hardware to implement all the controllers we set out to create.

 ## Robot kit analysis